craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/“the-system”-i-use-to-try-to-run-my-life-better.md

 Habits I schedule every 3ish months:

 * Seasonal Review
-  		- roughly 3 or 4 times a year
+  * roughly 3 or 4 times a year
-  		- Review seasonal “where do you want to be” objectives on family, work, health, side projects and hobbies.
+  * Review seasonal “where do you want to be” objectives on family, work, health, side projects and hobbies.
-  			- write down how I did
+  * write down how I did
-  			-  write out what I’m going to do as a result
+  * write out what I’m going to do as a result
-  		- Reflect on whether yearly themes, 3 year vision still apply
+  * Reflect on whether yearly themes, 3 year vision still apply

 * Seasonal Planning
-  		- Update / create new seasonal objectives and goals
+  * Update / create new seasonal objectives and goals
-  		- 3-4 month calendar look ahead
+  * 3-4 month calendar look ahead

 <h4 id=seasonaltools>Tools</h4>

 Tools to support seasonal habits:

 * Ulysses (Mac, iPadOS)
-  		- full focus markdown editing of “living” document, other reflection documents
+  * Full focus markdown editing of “living” document, other reflection documents
   * Reflection private GitHub repository
-  		- revision history for reflection documents
+    * revision history for reflection documents

 <h3 id=yearlyhabits>Yearly</h3>